MP Estate Planning UK

 what a trust is

-Setting up a trust means your assets go where you want them to.
-It helps look after your loved ones and keeps your legacy safe.
+Setting up the right trust means your assets are directed exactly where you want them to go.
+It helps protect your loved ones from threats like care fees, divorce, bankruptcy, and inheritance tax (IHT), while keeping your legacy intact for future generations.

 Key Takeaways

-• Trusts are a crucial tool for safeguarding assets in the UK.
+• Trusts are a crucial tool for safeguarding assets in England and Wales — and they’re not just for the rich.
+They’re for the smart.

-• Establishing a trust helps protect your legacy and provide for loved ones.
+• Establishing a trust helps protect your legacy and provides for loved ones on your terms, not the government’s.

 What is a Trust?